fabrylab/pyTFM/docs/addon_tutorial.rst

     Mask for the stress calculation with the FEM-Method

-Drawing the mask larger then the area where traction forces are present will lead to an underestimation of stresses, the effect is however quite small for any reasonable mask sizes.
+Drawing the mask larger than the area where traction forces are present will lead to an underestimation of stresses, the effect is however quite small for any reasonable mask sizes.